 - (a) For the purpose of making effective the provisions of this article, an Architectural Review Board is established.
 The board shall consist of up to seven members, but not fewer than five, appointed by the Town Council, and shall be legal residents of the Town.
 Where qualified and acceptable candidates are available, one member of the board shall be a licensed professional engineer, architect or land surveyor; one board member will be appointed from the Town Council and one from the Planning Commission; one member should be a person with knowledge of local real estate conditions, and one member should be appointed primarily on the basis of a knowledge and demonstrated interest in the historical heritage of the Town. - (b) The term of office of the members shall be for three years, except that the term of the Council member and Planning Commission member shall correspond to their official tenure of office.

+Members may be removed from office by Town Council at will and without notice.
 Any appointed member of the board may be removed from office by the Council, after public hearing, for inefficiency, neglect of duty, malfeasance or other just cause, after charges have been made in writing.
 Appointments to fill vacancies shall be only for the unexpired portion of the term.
 Members may be reappointed to succeed themselves.